keywordsalad/thisfieldwas.green/site/_drafts/functional-programming/motivating-functors-applicatives-monads.md

 Extracting _the_ term from `List[A]` flatly doesn't make sense as it has the effect of an unknown number of instances.

 Because there is no way to generalize extracting a term from a context, Functors don’t allow you to operate on contexts in such a way that an instance of the term can "escape" them.
-Extracting terms is implementation-specific, so this capability is not generalized.

 Most importantly, by keeping all operations against terms within their context, the context’s specific effects remain abstracted.
 Asynchronous operations with `Future[A]` remain asynchronous, the length of `List[A]` remains unknown, and `Option[A]` may or may not be present.